Skip to Content

 Where to stay in Bucharest

 The listings below are places we have first-hand experience with and can confidently say they welcome LGBTQ travelers.
-But remember, things change, especially in relation to management and staff.
+But remember, things change, especially with management and staff.
 For example, when researching, the Rembrandt Hotel was frequently listed by various sources online, but when we approached them, they were one of the places that dismissed us as perverts wanting to fornicate in public.
 So for peace of mind, we recommend calling ahead to make sure hotel staff are cool with two guys sharing a bed.

 01